-45 Announcement of supplementary water event
+45 Announcement of supplementary water event (general)

-- (1) The Minister may announce a supplementary water event: - (a) if, in the Minister's opinion, there will be uncontrolled flows in the river segment to which the announcement applies, and - (b) in accordance with the rules specified in this clause and clauses 46 and 47. - (2) A supplementary water event is not to be announced, or is to be limited, when in the Minister's opinion it is necessary to do so to ensure that outflows from the water source contribute to meeting the requirements of the flow targets under clause 2 of Schedule 1 (the Barwon Darling Flow Targets). - (3) The Minister must, in making an announcement: - (a) in relation to the Dumaresq River, ensure the volume of uncontrolled flow will be shared equally between NSW and Queensland. - Note.
-This rule is consistent with section 31 (viii) of the IGA. - (b) consider whether and how access opportunities can be evenly shared between all holders of supplementary water access licences, - (c) ensure the amount that may be taken (as required to be specified by subclause (4) (c)) does not allow the extraction of over 75% of the uncontrolled flow volume in the Barwon River at Mungindi gauge (416001), - $\textbf{Note.} \ \ \text{This rule is consistent with section 33 of the IGA and ensures that 25\% of uncontrolled flows are protected for the environment.}$ - (d) between, and including, 1 September and 31 March, ensure that the amount that may be taken (as required to be specified by subclause (4) (c)) does not cause the uncontrolled flow (adjusted to account for losses) in the Barwon River at Mungindi gauge (416001) to be less than or equal to 100 ML/day,
+- (1) The Minister may announce a supplementary water event: - (a) if, in the Minister's opinion, there will be uncontrolled flows in the river segment to which the announcement applies, and - (b) in accordance with the rules specified in this clause and clauses 46 and 47. - $\frac{(2)}{(2)}$ The rules in this clause are subject to the rules in clauses 46 and 47. - (3) A supplementary water event is not to be announced, or is to be limited, for supplementary water access licences nominating water supply works on the Macintyre River when in the Minister's opinion it is necessary to do so to ensure that outflows from the water source contribute to meeting the requirements of the flow targets under clause 2 of Schedule 1 (the Barwon Darling Flow Targets). - (3(4) Action under subclause (3) must not substantially alter the long-term average annual total amount of water able to be extracted under supplementary water access licences in the water source. - (5) The Minister must, in making an announcement: - (a) in relation to the Dumaresq River, ensure the volume of uncontrolled flow will be shared equally between NSW and Queensland. - Note.
+This rule is consistent with section 31 (viii) of the IGA. - (b) consider whether and how access opportunities can be evenly shared between all holders of supplementary water access licences, - (c) ensure the amount that may be taken (as required to be specified by subclause (46) (c)) does not allow the extraction of over 75% of the uncontrolled flow volume in the Barwon River at Mungindi gauge (416001), - $\textbf{Note.} \ \ \text{This rule is consistent with section 33 of the IGA and ensures that 25\% of uncontrolled flows are protected for the environment.}$ - (d) between, and including, 1 September and 31 March, ensure that the amount that may be taken (as required to be specified by subclause (45) (c)) does not cause the uncontrolled flow (adjusted to account for losses) in the Barwon River at Mungindi gauge (416001) to be less than or equal to 100 ML/day52